TiKawamoto/com.michingo.robovmbindings/README.md

 - link the bindings to your project.
 (Eclipse: mygame-ios -> build path -> configure build path... -> projects -> add)
 - Preview com.michingo.robovmbindings.playservices.Sample.java to see how to implement the services in your game.
-   Note: if you do not implement it in your app delegate, make the class in which you implement the services an extension of NSObject.
+   Note: if you do not implement it in your app delegate, make the class in which you implement the services extend NSObject.

 Thank you for using my bindings!
 Enjoy! :)